 We can strive to be better, to live up to the greatness we know is inside us, but we can do so with love and compassion for ourselves.
 We can cultivate the good feelings associated with positive choices, instead of suppressing the bad feelings that lead us to suffering and chastising ourselves for our failures.
 (Check out this video for help in feeling Love in our hearts: Loving your own Heart)

 And when we begin to love ourselves, fully and completely, then we help spread this love in the world, and we play an active role in advancing the New Love Revolution.
 When we unconditionally love ourselves, we are helping humanity evolve to our next stage of consciousness.

 Here’s a video discussion of this topic: Overcoming Guilt and Shame

-Tune in next week for Part 2 of this series Unconditional Love for our Experience: Loving Negative Emotions.
+Tune in next week for Part 2 of this series Embracing Love for our Experience: Loving Negative Emotions.

 If you would like to join in the conversation about Embracing Love, we meet in person on Mondays at 6pm at the Abbey, and Thursdays at 5pm PST on Zoom.
 Contact us for more info!